1. The officials are in complete charge of the game. Their judgment is not to be questioned or challenged in any way.

 3. The captain is responsible for the actions of each of his teammates.
 Should anyone on a team get into a fight, that player's team will forfeit their season and lose their eligibility for the playoffs.

-1. All current students, faculty, staff and Fordham alumni are eligible to play.
+1. All current students, faculty, and staff are eligible to play.
 IDs must be presented when asked for.

 2. Players may only participate in one co-rec team and one men's or women's team.
 You may not play on two men's or two women's teams.
 Failure to comply with this rule will result in a forfeit for each of the games the offending person was involved in.

 1. There is a maximum of five players on the floor at one time.
 A minimum of four players may finish a game.
 You must have at least four players to start a game.